Message from the Director

 In addition to our curriculum, students will benefit from our diverse set of core values, as well as our campus partnerships, which serve as helpful resources as students pursue innovations in teaching and learning.
 Georgetown University’s long history of innovation in teaching and learning, combined with a deep commitment to its core values, make it a unique place to educate the next generation of designers, developers, technologists, and transformative leaders who will drive learning forward in higher education.

-I invite you to take this next step toward a career in design, innovation, and higher education, and welcome you to join our inaugural class!
+I invite you to take this next step toward a career in design, innovation, and higher education, and welcome you to join our program!

 Founding Director and Professor, Program in Learning and Design